Beachlands Maraetai Association Football Club (BMAFC) was formed in 1984 under President Steve Dunne.

 The strength of the club waxed and waned in the early years.
 From nine teams at its peak – spread over midgets, Under 10 to Under 17 and seniors.
 The Club changed to field only junior teams from Under 6 to Under 13, with a maximum of one team per grade for a number of years.
 In 2003 the Club experienced a sudden and unexpected increase in junior players, leaping from 89 players in eight teams in 2002 to 179 players in 23 teams in 2003.
 It was a challenge to equip all the teams and find playing fields and coaches for them all.
 However, the club has continued to grow since, including the rebirth of the senior arm of the Club and the introduction on an internally run ‘MiniLeague‘ for players under 6 – a league which has maintained numbers of around 45 – 50 children since 2006.

 BMAFC became officially affiliated to Te Puru Community Centre in its inaugural year of operation in 2005.
-BMAFC has been a strong supporter of the Te Puru Community Centre concept and continue to work closely with General Manager Rosalind Stewart regarding the future sustainability of football in our community.
+BMAFC has been a strong supporter of the Te Puru Community Centre concept and continues to work closely with General Manager Rosalind Stewart regarding the future sustainability of football in our community.

-The opening of Te Puru Community Centre, and continual development of the facilities and grounds, has proved a timely community development for the Club.
-The reappearance of the senior team in 2005 was largely due to the efforts of the Club President, Mark Bignell (a former BMAFC junior and Counties Manukau representative in 1996 and 1997), who coached and captained the side, as well as continuing to coach a junior team.
-The success of their first season, which saw the team win the Division 7 championship in a nail-biting end to the season) and the Te Puru home-base led to a rapid growth in senior numbers.
-The club now fields teams in the Over 35s divisions and also a Senior Women's team.
+The opening of Te Puru Community Centre, and continual development of the facilities and grounds has proved a timely community development for the Club.
+The reappearance of the senior team in 2005 was largely due to the efforts of the then Club President, Mark Bignell (a former BMAFC junior and Counties Manukau representative in 1996 and 1997), who coached and captained the side, as well as continuing to coach a junior team.
+The success of their first season, which saw the team win the Division 7 championship in a nail-biting end to the season) and the Te Puru home-base led to rapid growth in senior numbers.
+The club now fields teams in the Over 35s divisions and also a Senior Women’s team.